 8 – The Book on Estimating Rehab Costs | J Scott

 Author J Scott is a rehabber and real estate investor.
-In 2008, Scott quit his corporate job and over the course of nine years building a successful business buying, rehabbing, and reselling single-unit homes.
-Scott’s book, The Book on Estimating Rehab Costs: The Investor’s Guide to Defining Your Renovation Plan, Building Your Budget, and Knowing Exactly How Much It All Costs is a benchmark of determining rehabbing costs.
+In 2008, Scott quit his corporate job and, over the course of nine years built a successful business buying, rehabbing, and reselling single-unit homes.
+Scott’s book, The Book on Estimating Rehab Costs: The Investor’s Guide to Defining Your Renovation Plan, Building Your Budget, and Knowing Exactly How Much It All Costs is a benchmark for determining rehabbing costs.

 9 – Real Estate Investing Gone Bad | By Phil Pustejovsky

-Phil Pustejovsky’s book Real Estate Investing Gone Bad: 21 True Stories of What Not to do When Investing in Real Estate and Flipping Houses is an eye-opener of some of the potential problems that occur.
-Not to stir you away from investing in real estate, however, the more red flags you are aware of the better and bigger profits you can generate.
+Phil Pustejovsky’s book Real Estate Investing Gone Bad: 21 True Stories of What Not to do When Investing in Real Estate and Flipping Houses is an eye-opener of some potential problems.
+Not to stir you away from investing in real estate, however, the more red flags you are aware of, the better and bigger profits you can generate.

-Pustejovsky details stories of investments that simply gone bad and demonstrates the lessons we can learn from them.
-As the old saying goes a smart man learns from their own mistakes but a wise man learns from the mistakes of others.
+Pustejovsky details stories of investments that simply went bad and demonstrated the lessons we can learn from them.
+As the old saying goes, a smart man learns from their own mistakes, but a wise man learns from the mistakes of others.
 This is what this book is all about.
-Phil has been collecting these stories over the course of his real estate investing career with several from his own experiences and other horrible stories from other investors.
+Phil has been collecting these stories over the course of his real estate investing career, with several from his own experiences and other horrible stories from other investors.

 10 – What Every Real Estate Investor Needs to Know About Cash Flow | By Frank Gallinelli

 Frank Gallinelli’s What Every Real Estate Investor Needs to Know About Cash Flow…And 36 Other Key Financial Measures is a real estate investment analysis book.
-The truth of the matter, if you want to be successful in real estate investing, understanding the financial side of the business is an absolute necessity.
+The truth is that if you want to be successful in real estate investing, understanding the financial side of the business is an absolute necessity.

 However, Gallinelli’s book teaches just the important measures in finances.
 You don’t need a college degree in finance to invest in real estate.
 Gallilinelli gives you the necessary tools that you need to start crunching numbers.
 And by crunching the numbers accurately, consistently, and quickly, you allow yourself to put more money in your pocket, avoid making mistakes and increase your return on investment.

-This book is recommended for everyone who wants to start investing in real estate.
+This book is recommended for everyone who wants to invest in real estate.
 Gallinelli teaches you key metrics, including; return on equity, capitalization rate, net operating income, profitability index, discounted cash flow, net present value, cash-on-cash return, and internal rate of return.

-Regarding books on real estate, this book clearly breaks down the essentials of real estate math.
+Regarding books on real estate, this book breaks down the essentials of real estate math.

 11 – The ABCs of Real Estate Investing | By Ken McElroy

 These three books are developed and considered to be a package.
-Written by Ken McElroy, and experience real estate investor and business owner.
+Written by Ken McElroy, an experienced real estate investor and business owner.
 Ken McElroy’s The ABCs of Real Estate Investing: The Secrets of Finding Hidden Profits Most Investors Miss is part of the Rich Dad Advisors series.
-This book is more catered to the purchase, management and apartment complexes.
-Although the terminology is fundamental there is still much information to develop your skillset.
+This book is more catered to the purchase, management, and apartment complexes.
+Although the terminology is fundamental, there is still much information to develop your skill set.

-McElroy dives not only in the fundamentals of real estate investing but how to create cash flow through real estate.
-He does a solid job of teaching how to find properties that have great potential and also the know-how to weed out the garbage.
-McElroy further examines how to perform the numbers, while negotiating for better deals.
-He thoroughly explores the property management side and develops an understanding that property management can be a tool to grow wealth.
+McElroy dives not only into the fundamentals of real estate investing but how to create cash flow through real estate.
+He does a solid job of teaching how to find properties with great potential and the know-how to weed out the garbage.
+McElroy further examines how to perform the numbers while negotiating better deals.
+He thoroughly explores the property management side and understands that property management can be a tool to grow wealth.

 Quotes from the book;